Sun-Mountain/GenConCal/backend/doc/testing.md

 convert to expected HTTP responses.

 As mentioned previously, `mockall::automock` doesn't work particularly well with traits containing async functions.
-Instead, `domain::test_util` contains a composable `FakeImplementation` type that can be used to easily implement mocks for both sync and async trait implementations.
+Instead, `domain::test_util` contains a composable `FakeImpl` type that can be used to easily implement mocks for both sync and async trait implementations.

-### Defining a mock with FakeImplementation
+### Defining a mock with FakeImpl

 Similar to fake implementations, trait implementations for mocks should be done inside a synchronization primitive to allow for interior mutability while using immutable references to pass around the driving port.